mossmao/Minimizing-printing-time-and-volumetric-error-by-GPU-accelerated-adaptive-slicing/README.md

 # Minimizing-printing-time-and-volumetric-error-by-GPU-accelerated-adaptive-slicing
 Minimizing printing time and volumetric error by GPU-accelerated adaptive slicing

+## Cuda / Visual Studio Setting

+CUDA 10.0 is used.

+VS 2015 is tested.

 ## Run the code
 ### Step 1: sample the STL into rays